 The most important reason to fight for visitation rights is the simplest: your child needs you in their life.
 Over and over again, researchers find that children do best when both of their parents are involved in their lives on a consistent, ongoing basis.

-You Probably Have More Rights Than You Think
+Fathers Have More Visitation Rights Than They Think

 Only a small percentage of custody cases are actually decided by family courts.
 In the overwhelming majority of cases, parents settle on a custody or visitation agreement between them either without ever going to court, or sometime during the court process.